Get insider access

 7. Beats

 The Beats Studio Pro Wireless are the best Beats headphones we've tested.
 These over-ears have a quite neutral sound profile compared to previous Beats headphones.
-They also stand out from the manufacturer's other products thanks to their built-in DAC (digital-to-analog converter), which allows you to stream lossless content via wired USB-C. This connection also offers a couple of EQ presets so you can adjust their sound.
+Thanks to their built-in DAC (digital-to-analog converter), you can stream lossless content via wired USB-C, in addition to a standard Bluetooth connection.
 They're also compatible with Apple's Spatial Audio feature, so the headphones can track your head movements while listening to audio and create a more immersive audio experience.
 If that's not enough, they have an ANC system.
 While it struggles to block out the low rumble of bus engines, it does a better job of reducing passive chit-chat.
-However, they don't have an H1/W1 chip for seamless pairing with iOS devices.
 For athletes and gym-goers, the Beats Powerbeats Pro Truly Wireless are unique in-ears with over-ear hooks with the H1 chip.
 They last a long time—11 hours to a single charge.
 Their sound is well-balanced, with a good amount of punch in the bass to motivate your workout.
 However, they don't isolate particularly well compared to ANC headphones.

 See our review